 Don’t wait!
 If you’re having a medical emergency go to the nearest emergency room or call 9-1-1.

 ER Reserve lets you request a time (up to 12 hours in advance) in the ER for non-life-threatening injuries or illnesses such as:

 - Cough or cold

 Kid-Focused Care For Trauma, Injuries and Major Illness

 Pediatric emergency physicians and nurses are sensitive to the needs of kids and take a different approach to care.
 They are trained to put kids at ease so they can be more receptive to procedures and treatment, such as pain management.
 Pediatric emergency specialists also know how to use medical tools and equipment that’s adjusted to fit kids.

-The emergency staff at Edinburg Children's Hospital treat children for a wide range of medical conditions and injuries, including:
+The emergency staff at South Texas Health System Children's treat children for a wide range of medical conditions and injuries, including:

 - High and persistent fever

 - Asthma and difficulty breathing — we have two dedicated Asthma Rooms in our ED to help children manage their asthma and breathe easier.
 The rooms are equipped with a comfortable sofa, recliners, books, toys and a TV to minimize the child's anxiety.